Downtown Tulsa: Tulsa Arts District

 Formerly known as the Brady Arts District, the Tulsa Art District is located north across the Santa Fe Railroad tracks from the central business district and centered at Main Street & Brady Avenue.
 The Brady District is one of Tulsa's oldest areas, characterized by two-story brick warehouses.

 The Brady Theater, built between 1912 and 1914, was originally designed to serve as the city's municipal auditorium and was simply called "Convention Hall" for the first forty years of its life and was one of three internment camps where African Americans were detained after the 1921 Tulsa Race Riot.
 In 1952, major additions were added and the building was renamed Tulsa Municipal Theater.
 The building was listed on the National Register of Historic Places in 1979.
 Supplanted as the city auditorium in 1979 by construction of the Performing Arts Center in downtown, "the Old Lady on Brady" continues to be used today for a wide variety of concerts and theatrical productions.

 North of the Brady on Main Street is the Cain's Ballroom, formerly the garage of the Brady family and the home of Bob Wills and his band, the Texas Playboys.
 The district is also the location of many local artists' galleries, restaurants with late night hours, bars and dance clubs.
 It is also an emerging gay neighborhood, with several gay or gay-friendly bars and numerous supportive shops and restaurants.

 A few blocks southeast of Cain's Ballroom lies one of the gems of the Downtown Tulsa area- the Guthrie Green.
 This urban park is a cross between a garden and an amphitheater with events ranging from movie nights to workout classes hosted there.
 With family friendly concerts, food truck Wednesday's, and fountains to play in, the Guthrie Green has become a central point for the Tulsa Arts District.
 In fact, on the first Friday of every month, local businesses in this area center their First Friday Art Crawl around the Green, with exhibits at Philbrook Downtown, 108 Contemporary, and the Hardesty Arts Center (AHHA) which border the park.
-This monthly event brings the community together to enjoy the best food, drinks, and entertainment that the Tulsa Arts District can provide.

 Today, the Tulsa Arts District is one of the most diverse areas in all of Tulsa.
 It hosts restaurants, clubs, museums, and businesses and is a prime example of urban living.
 There is presently construction which will more than double the number of permanent residents in this artistic conclave.
-On its present path, the area will continue to develop as a hub of the community welcoming all people as it acknowledges its past while looking to a vibrant and inclusive future.

-Economy

-Major employers in Downtown Tulsa include the corporate headquarters of Williams Companies and ONEOK.
-BOK Financial is headquartered there as well.

-Media

-The Tulsa World and This Land Press have their headquarters in Downtown Tulsa.